 Some companies I'll be donating to in 2020 include:

-- Offset Earth – A carbon offsetting program that invests your monthly donations in reforesting and other Gold Standard-certified projects around the world.
+- Ecologi – A carbon offsetting program that invests your monthly donations in reforesting and other Gold Standard-certified projects around the world.
 (Want to sign up for a subscription?
 Here's a link that will plant extra trees!)

 - South Pole – An organization that helps both businesses and individuals offset their omissions with donations to various certified projects around the world.
 I'll be donating 1% of all project fees to South Pole projects this year.